 Figure S8.
 Hydrogen dynamics over the degradation of varying substrates in a) Consortia-G, b) Consortia-P and c) Consortia-B. The varying substrates provided in the serial batch experiments are butyrate, propionate, glucose, combination of glucose, butyrate and propionate in a ratio of 1:1:1 (COD: COD: COD, referred to as G: B: P=1:1:1 in the figure), and crotonate (in Consortia-B) or fumarate (in Consortia-P), respectively.

 Figure S9.
 Gibbs free energy change as a function of H2 concentration of the hydrogenotrophic methanogenesis, anaerobic acetogenic oxidation of butyrate and of propionate.
-This calculation assumes that H2 is the only electron carrier in between the syntrophic acetogen bacteria and the hydrogenotrophic methanogens; acetate, propionate and butyrate were at concentrations of 10 mM; and the CO2 and CH4 contents in the biogas were ~30% and ~70%, respectively.
+This calculation assumes that H2 is the only electron carrier in between the syntrophic acetogen bacteria and the hydrogenotrophic methanogens; concentration of propionate and butyrate are at 10 µM, and acetate concentration at 1 µM; and the CO2 and CH4 contents in the biogas were ~30% and ~70%, respectively.

 Figure S10.
 Methanogenic activity of the three enriched consortia over the stimuli of varying substrates, i.e., glucose, butyrate, propionate, crotonate, fumarate and combined substrate as glucose: butyrate: propionate = 1:1:1 (COD: COD: COD).

 Table S1.
 Physiochemical parameters detected in the three consortia at the time points when sludge samples were collected for meta-RNA sequencing.
 Note: 1.
 For better visualization, S1, S2, S3, ScH2 and Sc were used in Figure 4 to denote the corresponding substrate applied as the stimuli carbon source in each of the three consortia; 2.
-Sampling time here indicates the degradation time after the addition of each substrate, and the degradation profile of each stimuli-substrate over the course of a batch experiment could be found in Figure S3 -S5, and Figure S11.
+Sampling time here indicates the degradation time after the addition of each substrate, and the degradation profile of each stimuli-substrate over the course of a batch experiment could be found in Figure S3 -S5.

 Table S2.
 Estimation on the VSS equivalent of the putative fermenting bacteria (FI21,22), the putative SBOBs (FI3,4,7) and the putative SPOBs (DES18-25) identified in the three enriched consortia.